kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 deletion-protected groups that belong to the previous UID.
 Revision-aware suffixes avoid collisions while old and new replicas of one LWS coexist during a rolling update.
-A leader restart within the same UID and revision reuses the same replica and role groups.
+A leader restart within the same UID and revision reuses the same replica and role groups as objects, but must not overlap old and new member generations in that group; see Leader recreation below.
 The whole-LWS group is stable for the lifetime of the LWS; its gang guarantee covers initial admission, while later rolling replacement follows normal LWS availability semantics.

 Every PodGroup has: